ESR-NZ/covid_in_wastewater/README.md

 ### Acknowledgements

+This work represents the combined efforts of many individuals and organisations.

+We continue to be indebted to the teams across the country who are collecting the wastewater that underpins this work.

-ESR acknowledges the support of wastewater providers across New Zealand who provide us with samples and staff in the public health services in New Zealand who provide us with data from their regions.
+ESR acknowledges the support of councils and wastewater providers across New Zealand who provide us with samples and staff in the public health services who provide us with data from their regions.

 ### Terms of Use: